Alternative or Related Treatments

 Filler correction is one of the most technically demanding procedures in aesthetic medicine, requiring far more than familiarity with injectable products.
-At Starkman Facial Plastic Surgery, correction is approached with the same level of precision, planning, and accountability as facial surgery.
+At Starkman Facial Plastic Surgery, filler correction in Scottsdale Arizona is approached with the same level of precision, planning, and accountability as facial surgery.

 Improper filler placement—particularly when injected too superficially, too deeply, or in excessive volume—can lead to migration, compression of vascular structures, lymphatic congestion, or distortion of natural facial anatomy.
 These issues may worsen over time rather than resolve spontaneously, making early expert evaluation critical.
 Filler correction addresses complications or undesirable outcomes from previous dermal filler treatments.
 The appropriate approach depends on the type of filler used, depth of placement, time since injection, and the specific anatomical issue involved.